jeroenooms/opencpu-pages/_posts/2014-07-24-paging-with-jsonlite.md

 View(mydata$geo)
 {% endhighlight %}

-The `mydata$geo` object is a data frame which can be used directly for modeling or visualization, without the need for advanced data minipulation skills.
+Here, the `mydata$geo` object is a data frame which can be used directly for modeling or visualization, without the need for advanced data minipulation skills.

 ## Paging with jsonlite and plyr